tvpian/OOPS_4_ROS_Package/README.md

 # OOP Implementation of the S/W Architecture for Mobile Robots

 ## Introduction
-This project is an implementation of OOPs in the domain of mobile robots.
+This project is an implementation of Object Oriented Programming(OOP) for defining the software architecture for mobile robots.
 The following are the classes that are implemented in this project:
 * mobile_robot - Base class
 * wheeled_robot - Derived class
 * legged_robot - Derived class